 About Adam E. Miglio

-My academic interest is in the ways in which the social and cultural matrices of Syro-Mesopotamia constrained and catalyzed politics during the second millennium B.C.
-More specifically, my research has focused on the cuneiform tablets recovered from the ancient capital city of Mari (Tell Hariri).
+I am interested in the ways in which the social and cultural matrices of Syro-Mesopotamia constrained and catalyzed politics during the second millennium B.C.
+My research has focused on the cuneiform tablets recovered from the ancient capital city of Mari (Tell Hariri).
 The city of Mari was centrally located along the Euphrates River and connected the Syrian mountains and Mediterranean coastland with southern Mesopotamia.
 Mari flourished as a capital under the king Zimri-Lim from 1775-1762, until Hammu-rabi of Babylon destroyed it.
 In the ruins left by Hammu-rabi excavators have recovered nearly 20,000 cuneiform tablets, including 2500-3000 diplomatic and other official correspondences.

-"Epigraphic Artifacts from Tel Dothan" Bulletin of the American Schools of Oriental Research (2013/4) (forthcoming)
+"Epigraphic Artifacts from Tel Dothan."
+Bulletin of the American Schools of Oriental Research, forthcoming.

 "A Comparative Political History: Israel, Geshur and the 'Amurrite Age.'"
-Journal for the Study of the Old Testament (2013) forthcoming.
+Journal for the Study of the Old Testament, forthcoming.

 "A Study of KTU2 1.82 and Ugaritic Mythology."
 Journal of Ancient Near Eastern Religion 13 (2013) 30-48.